Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_2/FM_Report.md

 ## Procedure

-- To calculate the $\alpha$, we set $V_1 = 0$ for the initial condition and $V_2 = 1 V_{pp}$.
+- To calculate the $\alpha$, we set $V_1 = 0$ for the initial condition and $V_2 = 1 V$.
 According to the measurement on oscilloscope, note down the $f_1$ and $f_2$ for two conditions.

-- Connect the AC signal output, varying the $V_m$ values, so that the number of the sidebands may change until the carrier component being suppressed, then record and compare the spectrum of signal.
+- Connect the AC signal output of 1 kHz, varying the $V_m$ values, so that the number of the sidebands may change until the carrier component being suppressed, then record and compare the spectrum of signal.

 - Narrow-band means there is only one pairs of sideband in spectrum[3].
 Change the $V_m$ until only have one pair of sideband, record the spectrum and modulation index $\beta$.